TnS-hun/kobo-book-downloader/README.md

 > I can't log in.
 I get a message saying "The page format might have changed"

 This happens from time to time, maybe once or twice a year.
 Kobo changes their login page and makes it hard for the tool to parse out the necessary information.
 Please open an issue.

+> Something else is going wrong!

+Try enabling debugging.
+Run `kobodl --debug book get` (for example), which will dump a lot of data into a file called `debug.log`.
+Email me this file.
+Do not post it in public on an issue because it will contain information about your account.
+My email address can be found on my [github profile page](https://github.com/subdavis).

 ## Development